Communication Sciences and Disorders, B.S.

 800-498-2071 or 301-296-5700

-For more information about the SLU Communication Sciences and Disorders program completion rates, Praxis exam pass rates and employment rates, please see Additional Accreditation Information.
+For more information about the SLU Communication Sciences and Disorders program Student Outcomes Data (completion rates, Praxis exam pass rates and employment rates), CAA complaint policy and additional accreditation information, please see Student Outcome Data and Additional Accreditation Information below.

 - Graduates will be able to demonstrate an understanding of the marginalized status of individuals with disabilities.

 - Graduates will be able to identify how students' actions can impact their professional decisions with ethical consequences.

 - Graduates will be able to apply the principles of evidence-based research to understand typical speech and language development.